sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-05-10-java-serialization-alternatives-json-protobuf-avro-kryo.md

 OrderEvent restored = mapper.readValue(bytes, OrderEvent.class);
 ```

-JSON is easy to inspect and log, but overhead can be significant under high QPS.
+If the workload can afford it, human readability and broad tooling can easily outweigh the performance penalty.

 ---

-## Protobuf Evolution Example
+## Protobuf Rewards Discipline

+Protobuf works best when the organization respects schema rules.

 ```proto
 syntax = "proto3";